-As we learned later, Amir had experienced great hardships throughout his young life and witnessed immeasurable tragedies as his family fled genocide taking place in their home country.
+Amir had experienced great hardships throughout his young life and witnessed immeasurable tragedies as his family fled genocide taking place in their home country.
 As if all that wasn’t bad enough, Amir was now on his own as the rest of his family – mother, grandmother and four younger siblings – were confined in a jail in Kolkata, West Bengal, on charges of illegally crossing the border into India.

 Seared into Amir’s memories were images of butchered people and his village on fire as his family fled with all their belongings.
 Now that they had spent all their savings and were in jail in a foreign country, Amir rarely visited with them.
 The teenager struggled with being so far from them, 1200 km / 745 miles away, and frequently asked what kind of mistakes did they commit to now be faced with such a harsh life?

-To help Amir overcome serious psychological and emotional problems, our staff provided regular counseling sessions and monitored his progress.
+To help Amir overcome serious psychological and emotional problems, partner staff provided regular counseling sessions and monitored his progress.
 They also involved him in group activities to offer him more social interaction and fun activities with peers.

 At 16 years old, Amir had not received any formal education since the 4th grade.
 He has shown a zealousness for learning as he understood the value of education and how illiteracy has held him back.
 He once was prevented from seeing his mother in prison because he was unable to fill out an application form.

-In just six months of attending the after school services at our center, Amir has shown remarkable progress in advancing towards his educational goals.
+In just six months of attending the after school services at our partner’s center, Amir has shown remarkable progress in advancing towards his educational goals.
 He can now read, write and understand English story books and has gained confidence in approaching people and initiating conversations.
 He has also improved his math skills and is working to improve his communication skills in Hindi.

 Most recently, Amir received news that his mother would soon be released from custody.
 Amir told us his dream is to live with his family again.
 He plans to become a tourist guide and support his mother, grandmother and siblings through his wages.
 Amir knew that when his family is released, he would never be alone again.